 SBA 7(a) Loans:

-A Small Business Administration loan is also known as a 7(a) guaranteed loan.
 The term SBA Loan suggests that the SBA directly lends money to businesses, but they don’t.
 Instead, the SBA as a government agency guarantees all or part of these loans, which provides an incentive to lenders to approve more borrowers.
 So the SBA lessens the risk that a lender has to take, and increases the chance that a business will get approved for a business acquisition loan.

 If you are a first time business owner or relatively new entrepreneur, you should look at a startup loan.
 These are typically term loans, but are available through specific lenders who won't expect revenue or credit history from an existing business when they evaluate your finances as the borrower.
 While startup loans do exist, they are difficult to come by and involve intense scrutiny into your personal finances.
 Also, the lender will expect you to put in at least 20% of the purchase price as a down payment.